thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 * For providing a walkthrough of a particular feature.
 * Walking users through completing a small project.

-Ideally, your users already completed a quickstart or "getting started" tutorial and have a general understanding of your product before they begin your tutorial.
+Ideally, your users have already completed a quickstart or "getting started" tutorial and have a general understanding of your product before they begin your tutorial.

 ### About the "Overview" section